 read more

-Lactuca sativa (65 days) Open-pollinated.
+Lactuca sativa (65 days shell, 90 days dry) Open pollinated.
 Attractive romaine with dark green slightly ruffled heavily veined leaves.
 Excellent heat tolerance.

 read more